xiyuansun/heterosis/doc/README.txt

   --dic

-    If set, the program will output one estimate of the model's deviance information criterion (DIC) to [OUT_DIR]/diagnostics/dic.txt.
+    If set, the program will output one estimate of the model's deviance information criterion (DIC) to dic.txt inside [OUTPUT_DIR].
 Note: this will slow both programs down and take away most of the performance advantage of the GPU-accelerated version for all the iterations after burn-in.

   --hyper    (equivalent: -h, -H)

-    If set, the program will output the hyperparamters, including initial values, for each chain to chain-specific flat files in [OUT_DIR]/hyper/.
+    If set, the program will output the hyperparameters, including initial values, for each chain: hyper-chain1.txt, hyper-chain2.txt, etc. inside [OUTPUT_DIR].

   --parms    (equivalent: -P)

-    If set, the program will output the non-hyper-paramters, including initial values, for each chain to chain-specific flat files in [OUT_DIR]/parms/.
+    If set, the program will output the non-hyper parameters, including initial values, for each chain: parms-chain1.txt, parms-chain2.txt, etc. inside [OUTPUT_DIR].
     Note: this will slow both programs down and take away most of the performance advantage of the GPU-accelerated version.

   --probs    (equivalent: -p)

-    If set, the program will calculate the gene-specific probabilities of differential expression, high parent heterosis, low parent heterosis, and mid parent heterosis to chain-specific flat files in [OUT_DIR]/probs/.
+    If set, the program will output the gene-specific probabilities of differential expression, high parent heterosis, low parent heterosis, and mid parent heterosis for each chain: probs-chain1.txt, probs-chain2.txt, etc. inside [OUTPUT_DIR].

   --rates    (equivalent: -r, -R)

-    If set, the program will print the acceptance rates of Metropolis steps to chain-specific flat files in [OUT_DIR]/rates/.
+    If set, the program will print the acceptance rates of Metropolis steps for each chain: rates-chain1.txt, rates-chain2.txt, etc. inside [OUTPUT_DIR].

   --time    (equivalent: -t, -T)

-    If set, the program will print out the time (in milliseconds) that it takes to sample each parameter for each iteration in each chain. chain-specific flat files will be written to [OUT_DIR]/time/.
+    If set, the program will print out the time (in milliseconds) that it takes to sample each parameter for each iteration in each chain: time-chain1.txt, time-chain2.txt, etc. inside [OUTPUT_DIR].

   The following options set initial constants.